-Well, that’s a straightforward no. There are various fences set for specific table saw sizes, as with the ” /] that you can only mount to a 27-inch top depth.
+Well, that’s a straightforward no. There are various fences set for specific table saw sizes, as with the No products found.” /] that you can only mount to a 27-inch top depth.
 The lucky bit is that it comes with front and rear rails that you can use to secure the fence in position.
 As for what we’d call universal fences, they usually have larger lengths and only locks the fence at the front rail.
 Hence, can come in handy when dealing with longer stock.

 3. Can The Rip Fence Be The Reason My Table Saw Is Not Cutting Straight?